uptoolkit/up-react/packages/use-up/README.md

     },
     url: '/'
   },
-  storeMode: 'reactive', // could be reactive|vuex
+  storeMode: 'reactive', // could be reactive|redux
-  // store: store, // if defined you can define your vuex store if you choose vuex
+  // store: store, // if defined you can define your redux store if you choose redux
   api: {
     url: 'https://uptoolkit/demo/api', // Replace with your api endpoint },